Celebrated (part thirteen)

-“Oh, no. Take it and tell everyone you can possibly tell.
+“Oh, no. Take it, and tell everyone you possibly can.
 Take some pictures, show them what I’m doing.”

-He didn’t…not contrary to expectations…whip out his phone.
+He did not…not contrary to expectations…whip out his phone.

-“I don’t really have that many friends.
-There’s the sorry truth.”
+“I don’t really have that many friends, ma’am.
+That’s the sorry truth.”

 “What book?
 I wonder if I’ve read it.”
 Courage always seemed to come to Petra with something arch.

 “Well, it won a prize once.
 Sensible people never read books that win prizes.
-Came out in 1972.
-Voluntary Motion.”
+1972, Voluntary Motion.”

 “Oh!
 I guess I’m not sensible…no.” To stop his supposing she didn’t joke.

 “And is that how you were about it when you wrote it?
 Smart-ass, if I may?
-I think I read it when I was…how old?
+I must have run across it when I was…how old?
 I was home one weekend.
 Brill was there.”

 “Touting for me?
 He was a friend of your mom’s, right?
 Fairly close?”

 “Oh, I don’t know.”
 Not close in that way.
-But then… Tom spoke in the way of someone reluctant to look stupid…someone who knows a little.
-Not the things you know.
+Tom spoke like someone reluctant to look stupid…someone who knows a little… Not the things you know.